teleprint-me/py.gpt.prompt/README.md

 It looks like you ran the `/git status` command.
 The output shows that you have made changes to some files and those changes are yet to be committed.
 Additionally, it also suggests that your local branch is ahead of the 'origin/main' branch by one commit.
 Please consider committing your changes by running the `git commit` command and push them to the remote branch using `git push`, if you haven't already.
 ```

-## Updates

-As of 2023-05-16, security features have been added to the `read_file` and `list_directory` functions.
-This prevents access to sensitive files and directories that are not specified in the allowed paths of the configuration.

 ## Roadmap

 While PyGPTPrompt is still in its prototype phase, I have future plans for its development.
 Here are some of the features I plan to implement in the future: